Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 Caching these values within the application improves performance by limiting the amount of work performed in the transactional data store and limiting the number of times that database needs to be accessed.
-Similar considerations apply in Meadowlark.
+Similar considerations may apply in Meadowlark, particularly with Descriptors.
 Additionally, Meadowlark's in-code management of foreign keys means that there are far more database calls: for example, in the ODS/API, the code can submit a `StudentEducationOrganizationAssociation` to the relational database and wait for it to respond if there are any foreign key violations.
 For Meadowlark, the code must look up foreign keys in a separate call.

 As such, other frequently used key values may also benefit from caching.
 By studying the ODS/API foreign key definitions, we can easily determine which